-Because of the impossibility of foreseeing and providing for all circumstances and conditions which may affect individual properties or uses, the variance provision is created to allow modification of the provisions of this Code for special and unusual circumstances without defeating the purpose and intent of the Code.
+Because of the impossibility of foreseeing and providing for all circumstances and conditions which may effect individual properties or uses, the variance provision is created to allow modification of the provisions of this Code for special and unusual circumstances without defeating the purpose and intent of the Code.

 - (a) Variance Application.
-A Variance request shall be processed in accordance with the Type III land use procedures.
 An application for a Variance shall be filed with the City together with a site plan and other supplementary data using forms prescribed in Section 9.203.
-The applicant shall submit evidence addressing subsection (b) Decision Criteria, of this section.
+The applicant shall submit evidence that the circumstance for granting a Variance as outlined in Item (2) herein apply to the Variance request.
 The Planning Commission may authorize variances from the requirements of this Code where it can be shown that, owing to special and unusual circumstances related to a specific property or use, strict application of the Code would cause an undue or unnecessary hardship.
 A Variance shall not be granted to allow a use permitted in another district or zone or to allow a use not authorized within the intended district or zone.
 In granting a Variance, the Planning Commission may attach conditions which it finds necessary to protect the best interests of the surrounding property or vicinity and otherwise achieve the purposes of this Code. - (b) Decision Criteria.
 A Variance may be granted in the event that all of the following circumstances exist: - (1) That there are circumstances or conditions affecting the property or use. - (2) That the Variance is necessary for the proper design and/or function of the proposed development or land division. - (3) That the granting of the Variance will not be detrimental to the public welfare or injurious to other property in the area in which the property is situated. - (4) That the granting of the Variance will not conflict with the purpose and intent of the district or zone, this Code, or other related ordinances of the City. - (c) Decision Process.
-The procedure for taking action on an application for a Variance shall be as follows: - (1) A Variance requires a Public Hearing "Quasi judicial Public Hearing" by the Planning Commission in conformance with Type III procedures of Section 9.206(c).
+The procedure for taking action on an application for a Variance shall be as follows: - (1) A Variance requires a "Quasi-judicial Public Hearing" by the Planning Commission in conformance with Section 9.306. - (2) The Planning Commission may approve, deny, or approve conditionally the Variance request and attach any reasonable standards of development to attain compliance with the zoning district and this Code as provided in Section 9.308. - (3) If an application is denied, the action must be based on reasons related to non-compliance with Code or Ordinance requirements or with failure to meet criteria for approval. - (4) If the application is approved, the Planning Commission may prescribe the terms and conditions upon which a Variance may be granted and may set a time limit for the duration of such Variance and may require guarantees in an approved form to insure that the conditions and standards for the approved Variance will be fulfilled.